-Reticulated polyurethane foam is a versatile, open-cell material that is light weight, low odor and high resistance to mildew.
+Reticulated polyurethane foam is a versatile, open-cell material that is light weight, low odor and highly resistant to mildew.
 It's typically used to make products that are involved in filtration, sound absorption, fluid management, wiping and padding.
 This family of materials features high tensile, elongation and tear characteristics.

 The porosity of reticulated foams is vital when designing a custom component or product.
-UFP Technologies' technical expertise will help guide you to selecting the proper material for your component.
+UFP Technologies' technical expertise will help guide you when selecting the proper material for your component.

 Foam technology involves the manipulation of thousands of plastic bubbles (called cells) of precisely controlled sizes.
 Reticulation is a post process in foam manufacturing that removes the window membranes of the cell.
 The cells that make up the foam can have a number of variations, which can also be precisely controlled.
 Different foams have varying cell structures and characteristics, but foams from the same material family can also be made with vastly different density and firmness specifications that will greatly affect their performance.